Aquafina-water-bottle/jmdict-english-yomichan/local_audio/README.md

     >     which is a problem on slow computers.
     >     The SQL-based version does not hog memory.
     >
-    > - The memory-based version is slightly faster than the SQL-based version outside of the first card of each session.
+    > - The memory-based version is slightly faster than the SQL-based version, outside of the first card of each session.

     </details>